AdeebK1129/GymCrowd-backend/README.md

 #### Description:

 Generates a token for an authenticated user.
 The token is used for authenticating protected API endpoints.
+Note that this route can also be used for user login.

 #### Request Body